-Being safe online means individuals are protecting themselves and others from online harms and risks which may jeopardise their personal information, lead to unsafe communications or even effect their mental health and wellbeing.
+Being safe online means individuals are protecting themselves and others from online harm and risks which may jeopardise their personal information, lead to unsafe communications or even effect their mental health and wellbeing.

-Operating within an online space is something most of us simply do subconsciously, but have you ever stopped to consider the potential dangers which exist on the web?

-A recent Ofcom report found that people are more engaged online than they've ever been.
+Operating within an online space is something most of us do subconsciously, but few people consider the potential dangers which exist on the web.
+A recent Ofcom report found that people are more engaged online than ever before.
 Ownership of smart devices is increasing and the range of content they are viewing is expanding.

 In an ever-changing world, ensuring our and our learner's safety online has never been more important.
-It's an all- encompassing duty and something every Serco Ltd employee and subcontractor must be vigilant of.
+It's an all- encompassing duty and something every Serco Ltd. employee and sub-contractor must be vigilant of.